bballdave025/nyquist-text-existence/prereg_thinking/preregistration_starter_ideas.md

 - recoverable stroke-scale writing signal, and
 - undecidable texture following routine resampling.

+### Systematic selection of Image B

+((CG.
+This likely needs stuff add as well as general clean-up.))

 We use another important term, canonical<sup>\[2\] crop, to refer to the specific region of image which will be evaluated for text existence via the ((CG.
 Best noun to insert?)) of Nyquist Text Existence Criteria, hereafter NTEC.

+To avoid selection based on ((CG.
+Better word? cherry picking)), we pre-register our method of crop selection. ((CG.
+Concise description of Sobel over sliding window, or simpler explanation without the word, Sobel, should go here.)

 ### Pre-registered expectations